 - Personal Statement (500 word limit).
 Please use this statement to help us understand how you have come to be interested in philosophy, what special challenges you might have faced, what relevant experiences you might have had, and what aspirations you have for the future.
 Upload this at the Personal Statement page.

-- A sample of philosophical writing (word limit: 7,000).
+- A sample of philosophical writing (word limit: 8,000, inclusive of notes).
 Upload at the Writing Sample page.

 - One copy of official or unofficial transcript from undergraduate institution.
 Upload the scanned copy at the Transcript page.
 Note: Official transcripts need to be sent to the Rackham Graduate school only if you are provisionally accepted by the Philosophy Department (usually in March).
 Directions to submit your transcript to the Rackham Graduate School can be found here.